What is a Green Flag Trail?

-Green Flag Trails is a voluntary quality and sustainability eco-label for trails.
+Green Flag Trails is a voluntary quality mark and sustainability assessment system for trails.

-Contrary to other systems that make use of someone’s opinion of how a “good trail” should look like, Green Flag allows the hiker to make his/her very own assessment of what type of trail is preferred, and thus ensures a good experience.
+Contrary to other systems that make use of someone’s opinion of what a “good trail” might be, Green Flag Trails allows the user to make his/her very own assessment of what type of trail is preferred, and this helps ensure they have a “good experience”.

-By assessing the environmental conditions as well as safety along the trail, Green Flag ensures sustainable trails in terms of conservation of the environmental resources as well as the quality of experience had by hikers.
+By assessing the environmental conditions as well as safety along the trail, Green Flag Trails ensures sustainable trails in terms of conservation of the environmental resources as well as the quality of experience had by trail users.

 Green Flag accredits trails through its unique audit procedure and identifies, acknowledges and rewards those trails that demonstrate and practice responsible management.

 Unlike the image on the right.
 Responsibly managed trails are safer and less damaging to the environment.